aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/custom-structured-configuration.md

 Custom EOS Structured Configuration keys can be set on any group or host_var level using the name of the corresponding `eos_cli_config_gen` key prefixed with content of `custom_structured_configuration_prefix`.
 The content of Custom Structured Configuration variables will be combined with the structured config generated by the eos_designs role.
-By default Lists are merged/concatenated and Dictionaries are updated.
+By default Lists are extended (by unique items) or their elements are updated (if primary key matches) and Dictionaries are updated.
 The combine is done recursively, so it is possible to update a sub-key of a variable set by
 `eos_designs` role already.
 The List-merge strategy can be changed using `custom_structured_configuration_list_merge`.
 Since most data models move towards lists and input data is auto-converted from dicts to lists, it is more likely that `custom_structured_configuration_list_merge: replace` will